Abbasid architecture: Other buildings

 Houses were often built in blocks.
 Most houses seem to have been two story.
 The lower level was often sunken into the ground for coolness, and had vaulted ceilings.
 The upper level had a timber ceiling and a flat terraced roof that provided living space in summer nights.
 Houses were built around courtyards, and had featureless exteriors, although they were often elaborately decorated inside.
 There are no traces of windcatchers, which later became common Islamic architectural features.
 Most of the houses had latrines and facilities for cold-water bathing.

 The oldest surviving example of a domed tomb in Islamic architecture is the Qubbat al-Sulaibiyya in Samarra, present-day Iraq, dating from the mid-9th century (c.
 862).
 It consists of an octagonal structure with a central square chamber covered by a dome.
 According to Ernst Herzfielf, who first documented the building in modern times, it was the mausoleum of Caliph al-Muntasir (d.
 862), after which the caliphs al-Mu'tazz (d.
 869) and al-Muhtadi (d.
 870) were also buried here.
 The construction of domed tombs became more common among both Shi'as and Sunnis during the tenth century, although early Sunni mausoleums were mostly built for political rulers, whereas the Shi'as built them especially over the tombs of the Prophet Muhammad's descendants.
 Another important example of the latter is the Samanid Mausoleum in Bukhara, present-day Uzbekistan, built in the tenth century by the Samanids (one of the dynasties that ruled under Abbasid suzerainty).
 In the early 10th century the Abbasids also built another grand mausoleum for their dynasty on the east bank of the Tigris River in Baghdad, but it was later destroyed.

-Some late Abbasid monuments have been preserved in Baghdad, including Mausoleum of Sitta Zubayda (or Zumurrud Khatun), built around 1152 or before 1202, the al-Wastani (or al-Jafariya) Gate, built in 1221, and the Mustansiriya Madrasa, built in 1228–1233.
-All have been significantly modified or restored in recent times.
-The Mausoleum of Sitta Zubayda, probably built by Caliph al-Nasir for his mother, exemplifies an original type of mausoleum that was being built in Mesopotamia around this period: a polygonal chamber is covered by a cone-like muqarnas dome.
-The Mustansiriya Madrasa was the first documented madrasa that was built to teach all four Sunni madhhabs.
-It followed the four-iwan plan common in contemporary Iranian architecture, but it had an unusually elongated form, possibly imposed by the narrow urban site.
-The courtyard displays a sophisticated combination of vaulting and carved relief decoration.
-It has two major iwans aligned with its long axis and a two triple-iwan façades aligned with its short axis.

 The Abbasids also undertook public works that included construction of canals in Samarra and of cisterns in Tunisia and Palestine.
-The Nilometer at Fustat, near modern Cairo, built in 861, has elaborate and ornate stonework and discharging arches.
+The Nilometer of Fustat, in modern Cairo, was built by order of caliph al-Mutawakkil in 861 and consists of a man-made pit with stone walls that have discharging arches in a form identical to later Gothic pointed arches (which appeared in Europe about four hundred years later).
+It is the oldest surviving Islamic-era structure in Egypt.
+The stone walls are carved with inscriptions in Kufic script that contain excerpts from the Qur'an (Surah 14:37) as well as a foundation text in which the name of al-Mutawakkil was later erased.